Baltic Military District: First formation (1940–1941)

+Besides these, there were also a single rifle brigade (3rd) and the three Territorial Rifle Corps (22nd, 24th, 29th), with each corps having two divisions (these had the 180th, 182nd, 181st, 183rd, 179th, 184th Rifle Divisions respectively).

 On 22 June, the district headquarters was used to form the headquarters of the Northwestern Front.
 Parts of the former district headquarters remained in Riga, led by the deputy district commander, evacuating to Valga on 1 July and then to Novgorod, where they were disbanded.

 Second formation on paper (1943–1944)

 The Baltic Military District was formed for a second time in accordance with a directive of the General Staff of the Red Army on 30 October 1943, although its assigned territory (the Lithuanian, Latvian, and Estonian Soviet Socialist Republics) was at that time still under German occupation.
 Its headquarters was formed in Vyshny Volochyok from that of the 58th Army, under the command of Major General Nikolay Biyazi.
 The district was disbanded on 23 March 1944, and was used to form the headquarters of the Odessa Military District.

 Cold War

 Postwar, the district was formed for a third time on 9 July 1945 at Riga on the basis of Samland Group of Forces formed from the former 1st Baltic Front, under the command of Army General Ivan Bagramyan, who would lead it until 1954.
 It initially included only the Latvian and Lithuanian Soviet Socialist Republics.
 Following the disbandment on 27 February 1946 of the Special Military District, which had been administering Kaliningrad Oblast (formerly East Prussia), the oblast was transferred to district control on 1 March.
 The Special Military District headquarters was reorganized into the 11th Guards Army headquarters.
 In January 1956 the territory of the Estonian SSR was transferred from the Leningrad Military District.

 Circa 1944 a headquarters for Internal Troops in the area was created, which became HQ Internal Troops NKVD-MVD-MGB Baltic MD (Управление ВВ НКВД-МВД-МГБ Прибалтийского округа).

 This headquarters supervised several Internal Troops divisions, including the 14th Railway Facilities Protection Division NKVD from 1944 to 1951.
 Other divisions deployed included the 4th, 5th, and 63rd Rifle Divisions NKVD.

 On 30 April 1948 10th Guards Army became 4th Guards Rifle Corps.

 The main combat formation within the District was the 11th Guards Army in the Kaliningrad Oblast, following the disbandment of 10th Guards Army.

-In 1955 the district's forces comprised the 11th Guards Army, the 2nd Guards Rifle Corps, the 4th Guards Rifle Corps, the 1st Guards Rifle Division, the 5th, the 16th Guards, the 26th Guards, the 28th and 42nd Rifle Divisions, the 1st Tank Division, the 28th Guards, 29th Guards, and 30th Guards Mechanised Divisions, and the 15th Guards Airborne Corps (76th Guards Air Assault Division and 104th Guards Airborne Division).
+In 1955 the district's forces comprised the 11th Guards Army, the 2nd and the 4th Guards Rifle Corps, the 1st, 5th, 16th, 26th Guards and the 28th and 42nd Rifle Divisions, the 1st Tank Division, the 28th, 29th, and 30th Guards Mechanised Divisions, and the 15th Guards Airborne Corps (76th and 104th Guards Airborne Division).